microsoft/code-with-engineering-playbook/code-reviews/recipes/azure-pipelines-yaml.md

 - [ ] Steps/stages of the pipeline are checked in Azure Pipelines to have more understanding of components.
 - [ ] In case you have complex nested YAML files, The pipeline in Azure Pipelines is edited to find trigger root file.
 - [ ] All the template file references are visited to ensure a small change does not cause breaking changes, changing one file may effect multiple pipelines
-- [ ] Long inline scipts in YAML file are moved into script files
+- [ ] Long inline scripts in YAML file are moved into script files

 ### YAML Structure